wengong-jin/hgraph2graph/README.md

-# Hierarchical Graph-to-Graph Translation for Molecules
+# Hierarchical Generation of Molecular Graphs using Structural Motifs

-Our paper is at https://arxiv.org/abs/1907.11223
+Our paper is at https://arxiv.org/pdf/2002.03230.pdf

 ## Installation
 First install the dependencies via conda: